About the Endowment Management Investment Fellowship (“EMIF”)

 What is the Endowment Management Investment Fellowship (EMIF)?

-The EMIF will select several students each year entering their Junior and Senior years in college.
+The EMIF program will select several students each year entering their Junior and Senior years in college.
 These students will come together at the beginning of the summer for a multi-day seminar to learn investment concepts and gain exposure to senior investment professionals who will talk about their experiences managing endowments.
 Students will read a selection of books and case-studies on investing.
 Then, each student will be assigned to an investment team at a major university or foundation for an eight-week fellowship.
-Mentors will guide students through the program, helping them select one major project for the summer (for example, a study on investment opportunities in the timber industry, a white paper on investment opportunities in Vietnam, or an analysis of the appropriate liquidity budget for a portfolio).
-Mentors will work toward ensuring that students have a well-rounded experience, have the opportunity to work across asset classes and with various team members, and help students think about career goals.
-At the end of the summer, the students will come together as a group to discuss their experiences and learning.
+Mentors will guide students through the program, helping them select one a major project for the summer.
+Past projects have included a white paper on investment opportunities in India, an analysis of private equity investments in major U.S. sports, and a study of the appropriate liquidity budget for an endowment portfolio.
+Mentors will strive to provide students with a well-rounded experience by offering opportunities to engage across asset classes, collaborate with various team members, and help students think about career goals.
+At the end of the summer, the students will come together to present their projects to other fellows and investment team members.

 What kinds of institutions will be participating?

 Prominent university endowments and philanthropic foundations with successful investment programs and assets of $500 million or more plan to participate.
-Institutions include Amherst College, Annie E. Casey Foundation, Berkeley Endowment Management Company, Brown University, Columbia University, Chan Zuckerberg Initiative, David & Lucile Packard Foundation, Hilton Foundation, James Irvine Foundation, Mother Cabrini Health Foundation, Mount Holyoke College, UCSF Foundation, Wesleyan University and Williams College.
-Students applying through Handshake may be eligible to be placed at a subset of the institutions listed here including but not limited to the Berkeley Endowment Management Company, Chan Zuckerberg Initiative, David & Lucile Packard Foundation, James Irvine Foundation and UCSF Foundation.
+Institutions include Amherst College, Annie E. Casey Foundation, Berkeley Endowment, Brown University, Columbia University, David & Lucile Packard Foundation, Hilton Foundation, James Irvine Foundation, Mother Cabrini Health Foundation, Mount Holyoke College, UCSF Foundation, Wesleyan University, Williams College, among others.
+Students applying through this portal may be eligible to be placed at a subset of the institutions listed here including but not limited to the David & Lucile Packard Foundation, James Irvine Foundation, UCSF Foundation, and Rainwater Charitable Foundation.

 Will the participating institutions offer different experiences?